 Companies that act as service providers under contract with us and only process your personal information as instructed by us.
 Your personal information is transferred securely and is not used by other parties for any other reason.
-Our main Data Processors are Irish Life Group Services Ltd. and Canada Life Group Services Ltd. The categories of services that we use other Data Processors for include: document management, administration and marketing.
+Our main Data Processors are Irish Life Group Services Ltd. and Canada Life Group Services Ltd. The categories of services that we use other Data Processors for include: document management, administration, marketing and mobile app services.

 - Your Product Provider(s)

 If we act as your intermediary to service and advise on your plan(s).

 Regulatory bodies and agencies or as needed to comply with regulations and laws.

 Third parties, including other companies within the Group where we have a lawful basis to do so.